AdmiralCurtiss/zlib-sharp/README.md

-Port of zlib 1.2.11 to C#.
+Port of most of zlib 1.2.11 to C#.
 See original zlib readme for details.

-Currently only supports decompression.
+Supports compression and decompression, but not all extra features like .gz reading/writing.
+Intended for interaction with custom file formats that internally compress data with zlib.